Entanglement-efficient bipartite-distributed quantum computing: Packing distributable unitaries

 As a result of Corollary \ref{coro:primitive_cond_embed}, the compatibility of two recursive embeddings can be determined with the following sufficient condition. \begin{lemma}[Condition for recursive compatibility] Let $\mathcal{B}_{\mathbb{Q}'}$ be a $\mathbb{Q}'$-rooted embedding rule of $U$,

 It is recursively compatible with another $\mathbb{Q}$-rooted embedding of $U$, if

-The joint embedding rule is $\mathcal{B}_{\mathbb{Q}\uplus\mathbb{Q}'} = B_{\mathbb{Q}'}\circ\mathcal{B}_{\mathbb{Q}}$. \begin{proof} See Appendix \ref{proof:cond_recur_compat} \end{proof} \end{lemma}
+The joint embedding rule is $\mathcal{B}_{\mathbb{Q}\uplus\mathbb{Q}'} = \mathcal{B}_{\mathbb{Q}'}\circ\mathcal{B}_{\mathbb{Q}}$. \begin{proof} See Appendix \ref{proof:cond_recur_compat} \end{proof} \end{lemma}

-As a result of Lemma \ref{lemma:cond_recur_compat}, the embedding rule for distributable unitaries are all recursively compatible. \begin{corollary}[{ Recursive embeddings of distributings}] The $q$-rooted embedding of a $q$-rooted distributable unitary is recursively compatible with any other embeddings. \begin{proof} As a result of Lemma \ref{lemma:cond_recur_compat}, the embedding rules in Theorem \ref{theorem:distr_and_embed} are compatible for any recursive embeddings, since the additional kernel is $\id$ or $X_{e}$, which commutes with any control-$X$ gate $C_{q',X_{e'}}$, $[\id, C_{q',X_{e'}}] = 0 \text{ and } [X_{e}, C_{q',X_{e'}}] = 0$. \end{proof} \end{corollary}
+As a result of Lemma \ref{lemma:cond_recur_compat}, the embedding rule for distributable unitaries are all recursively compatible. \begin{corollary}[{ Recursive embedding of distributing}] The $q$-rooted embedding of a $q$-rooted distributable unitary is recursively compatible with any other embeddings. \begin{proof} As a result of Lemma \ref{lemma:cond_recur_compat}, the embedding rules in Theorem \ref{theorem:distr_and_embed} are compatible for any recursive embeddings, since the additional kernel is $\id$ or $X_{e}$, which commutes with any control-$X$ gate $C_{q',X_{e'}}$, $[\id, C_{q',X_{e'}}] = 0 \text{ and } [X_{e}, C_{q',X_{e'}}] = 0$. \end{proof} \end{corollary}